tenox7/rcpd/README.md

 This implementaion of rcpd is fully self contained, stand alone, static binary, with zero dependencies.
 Doesn't require `rshd`, `inetd`, `shell` or anything else.
 It can be run from Docker.

+Fully open.
+No security.
+Ignoring user names, authentication, `.rhosts`, `/etc/hosts.equiv` and all that nonsense.
+It's obviously intended to be used on a secure LAN.

 ## Usage

 ### Server